BodyCopy/lori-website/site/content/_index.md

     the Irish Isle and the villages of China to the villas of Greece.
 Join Lori as she embraces retirement and proves that 60 is the new 30!
 blurb:
-  heading: '   Theres more to Come'
+  heading: There's More to Come
-  text: '  Check-in regularly for updates.'
+  text: Keep an eye out for the adventures of 2020!
 ---